-Columbian Emeralds: perhaps the most highly coveted emerald variation, these emeralds are mined in Columbia.
-Columbian emerald rings are eagerly sought after.
+Perhaps the most highly coveted emerald variation, these emeralds are mined in Columbia.
+Columbian emerald engagement rings are eagerly sought after.

 Throughout the centuries, this gemstone has been revered.
 The emerald has gone by many names throughout its rich history.
 In ancient India, the emerald was referred to as "marakata" which translates as "the green growth."
 The word "emerald" that we use to describe the stone today, most likely derives from the Latin word, "smaragdus."